 If you are the sole owner/employee, do you want to have five employees in one year?
-If you have five clients, is your goal to have 15 in six months?
+If you have five clients, will your goal be 15 in six months?
 If your revenues are $30,000 this year, do you want to have revenues of $75,000 next year?

 For example, when we evaluated whether to participate on social networks, we looked at five goals: lead generation, building a community, building brand awareness with a new audience, managing brand perception, and customer service.
 You can read more in Can Social Media Help My Company?

 You can also leverage goal setting in the products you use.
-For example, if you use Google AdWords, you might not know that they have a “smart goals” feature that can help you meet your marketing goals.
+For example, if you use Google AdWords, you might not know they have a “smart goals” feature to help you meet your marketing goals.